pulpgrinder/sic-transit/documentation.md

 Examples:

-Use an integer value to move the panel one up from the bottom of the firstSic stack to the top of the stack and display it.
+Use an integer value to move the panel one up from the bottom of the demoSic stack to the top of the stack and display it.

-    firstSic.showPanel(1);
+    demoSic.showPanel(1);

-Use an integer value to move the panel one down from the top of the firstSic stack to the top of the stack and display it.
+Use an integer value to move the panel one down from the top of the demoSic stack to the top of the stack and display it.

-    firstSic.showPanel(-1);
+    demoSic.showPanel(-1);